-Each year, we budget for community improvement projects – like renovating and improving the schools, adding toilet buildings, electricity with lights and fans, and fences.
-We frequently repair schools that are flooded during the annual rainy season.
+Each year, we budget for community improvement projects – like renovating and improving the schools by adding toilet buildings, electricity, lights, fans, and fences.
+We occasionally repair schools that are flooded during the annual rainy season.

 We rebuild roads leading to the schools.
-Unless the roads are maintained, the children cannot walk or ride their bikes safely to the school.
-One critical road project was repairing a major road so the children didn’t have to wade through knee-deep water during the annual monsoon.
+If the roads are not maintained, the children cannot walk or ride their bikes safely to school.
+During one heavy monsoon season, the children had to wade through knee-deep water to get to school.

-Another community improvement was a tuk-tuk, purchased by a group who traveled to the village in 2013.
-In a village with limited transportation, this tuk-tuk is a life saver because it is used to take the villagers to the district health centers in Battambang.
+Another community project was a tuk-tuk, purchased by a group who traveled to the village in 2013.
+In a village with limited transportation, this tuk-tuk is a lifesaver because it takes the villagers to the district health centers in Battambang, just an hour’s ride away.
 Before the tuk-tuk, people died because they had no way to get to a hospital.

 Overcoming poverty is not a task of charity; it is an act of justice.